 SDI can carry also embedded audio.

 3G-SDI, known as the 3Gbit/s interface, defined different mapping levels (A, B-DL, B-DS) for the carriage of 1080-line image formats and associated ancillary data.
-With respect to the audio, 3G-SDI may contain up to 16 audio channels or 32 if dual-link applications are considered or SMPTE ST 299-2 is used.
+With respect to the audio, 3G-SDI may contain up to 16 audio channels or 32 if dual-link applications are considered or SMPTE ST 299-2 is used.Each audio channel in SDI (and in MADI) is AES3 encoded, removing the need for data conversion between both interfaces.
+Since the audio is data embedded in the ancillary data, the synchronisation is relative to the video signal.
+The timing information as well as additional metadata (i.e. sample rate, bit depth, channel status) are transmitted in additional audio control packets.

 NOTE: 3G-SDI and later supports 32 channels but in practice it is limited to 16 channels as it is rare to find products that support more than 16 channels.
 In fact many products only support 8 channels.
+For transporting higher than 16 channels of Higher Order Ambisonics (HOA) over SDI, please refer to the HOA Transport Format (HTF) as defined in ETSI TS 103 589 [81].

 In Tier one scenarios, in general, the audio signals come from the microphones installed in the studio/location (and not from the cameras) while in Tier two and Tier three productions, especially for contribution links, embedded audio is transmitted multiplexed with the video.
 When the audio is embedded, MPEG-2 Transport Stream might be used over RTP/UDP/IP instead of native RTP carriage.
 For ST 2110-30 scenarios, six conformance levels are defined [40].
 Level A is the only mandatory conformance level to be supported by all compliant equipment and is defined as follows: